andrei021/100-days-of-code/r1-log.md

 ### Day 100
 • Learned and played more with event handlers;

-• Looks like I finished my #100DaysOfCode Challenge, I really enjoyed it!!;
+• Looks like I finished my #100DaysOfCode Challenge, I really enjoyed it!!

 • Don't worry, I won't stop coding, see you in round 2 :bowtie: